inrialearninglab/ai4t/docs/1-Mooc/module-2-what-is-meant-by-ai/2-1-how-to-define-ai/2-1-2-what-is-the-definition-of-ai.en.md

 ---
-title: 2.1.2 What is the definition of AI?
+title: "2.1.2 What is the definition of AI?"
 description: Present the diverse definitions of AI and its fields
 ---
 # What is the definition of AI?